-No matter how much coffee you drink, no matter how many supplements you take, and no matter how much effort you put into getting a good night's sleep--you seem to always be battling your body, struggling to regain a feeling of alertness, clarity, and the energy you need to move forward in your life.
+No matter how much coffee you drink, how many supplements you take, and how much effort you put into getting a good night's sleep, you feel like you're always fighting to regain some level of alertness, clarity and energy.

 At this stage, even though you are operating on much less sleep and much higher levels of stress than normal, you may still be feeling relatively well.

 Everyone has times in their lives when circumstances make it more difficult to sleep while stress levels increase dramatically.
 Parents of a newborn, those who've recently received a promotion that includes many more responsibilities, or individuals who have to care for a loved one who is ill may all experience increased levels of fatigue for legitimate reasons.

 When stress levels rise, your body receives a signal that your system needs a boost.
 The endocrine system kicks in and adrenal glands produce more of the stress hormone cortisol.
 Cortisol makes us feel more energized and alert, increasing our ability to handle stress.